solitontech/CSharp/Readme.md

     - Do not use abbreviations which are not commonly accepted.
         - Use 'number' instead of 'num'
 - Special cases
-    - When using product names in identifiers, match the trademarked product name.
-For example in an API that is exclusive to the shipping LabVIEW product, use "LabVIEW", not "LabView" or "labVIEW".
+    - When using product names in identifiers, match the trademarked product name's case.
+        - Example: A scenario where an API name should include its product name for unique identification, such as exclusive to LabVIEW product, use "LabVIEW", not "LabView" or "labVIEW".
 - Name the methods with verbs that indicates the action performed.
     - **Get**EmployeeStatus()
     - **Fetch**EmployeeDetails()
     - **Calculate**EmployeeSalary()

+---
 ### Code Organinization

 - The ```using``` statements should be outside of the namespaces in the file.